Prateek-Banerjee/Cryptographic_Keychains/README.md

 # Description

-The implementation of cryptographic key chains using three primitives, i.e., HKDF, PRG, and XDRBG, in Rust.
+The implementation of cryptographic key chains using three primitives, i.e., HKDF, PRG, and XDRBG, in **Rust v1.87.0**.

 ## Usage